Al Franken: Post-Senate career

-After his resignation, Franken went into a period of self-imposed isolation and, in May 2019, started The Al Franken Podcast, which is now in its third season.
+After his resignation, Franken went into a period of self-imposed isolation and, in May 2019, started The Al Franken Podcast.
 Around the same time, Franken went on tour with a non-comedic show that he did from a podium and with notes.
-The COVID-19 pandemic put the show on hold, but when clubs reopened, he made unannounced shows at the Comedy Cellar in Manhattan, where he lives.
-In the fall of 2021, his first post-COVID theater show took place in Northampton, Massachusetts, in front of a friendly audience.
+In the fall of 2021, his first post-quarantine theater show took place in Northampton, Massachusetts, in front of a friendly audience.
 The solo show, called The Only Former US Senator Currently on Tour Tour, continued into 2022.
+In March 2023, Franken guest-hosted The Daily Show after Trevor Noah's departure.
+In 2025, in his first acting role in 27 years, Franken plays a U.S. senator in the Netflix comedy mystery The Residence.

 Personal life

 Franken met his wife, Franni Bryson, during his first year at Harvard.
 In 2005 they moved to Minneapolis, Minnesota.
-They have a son, a daughter, and four grandchildren.
-Their daughter, Thomasin, has degrees from Harvard and the French Culinary Institute; she is the director of extended learning at DC Prep, an organization in Washington, D.C., that manages charter schools.
+They have a daughter, a son, and four grandchildren.
+Their daughter, Thomasin, has degrees from Harvard and the French Culinary Institute; as of 2011 she was the director of extended learning at DC Prep, an organization in Washington, D.C., that manages charter schools.
 Their son, Joseph, works in the finance industry.
 Franken is a second cousin of the actor Steve Franken, known for his appearances in the television series The Many Loves of Dobie Gillis.
-In 2013, Franken received the Stewart B. McKinney Award for his work fighting homelessness.

-Franken has said that he "very strongly" identifies "as a Jew—as a pretty secular Jew."
-He has also said he believes in God.

-In the summer of 2021, Franken moved back to New York City, settling in the Upper West Side of Manhattan.
+In the summer of 2021, Franken moved back to New York City, settling on the Upper West Side of Manhattan.